akouz/HBnode/AVR64DD32/Readme.md

 # HBnode AVR64DD32

-A small board based on AVR64DD32 is supposed to be used in GBus project instead of Arduino Pro Mini.
+A small board based on AVR64DD32 is supposed to be used in HBus project instead of Arduino Pro Mini.
 It has the same size and similar pin-out, but differs by the following:

 -- Program memory 64K instead of 32K.